OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 * Users will see the Template logo and description, something that is not so visible in the normal admin view.
 * The Cloud View gives access to the VM's VNC, but only if it is configured in the Template.
 * End users can upload their public ssh key.
-This requires the VM guest to be :ref:`contextualized <bcont>`, and the Template must have the ssh contextualization enabled.
+This requires the VM guest to be :ref:`contextualized <context_overview>`, and the Template must have the ssh contextualization enabled.

 |prepare-tmpl-ssh|